p4nd4m01um/team17/Test sensors/README.md

 - Temperature: – 15 ~ +70
 - Dimension: 32*24 mm, distance between screw 28mm, M2, Lens dimension in diameter: 23mm

+## connection:
+### PIR sensor
+connect ground to Header 6
+Vcc to Header 2
+signal to Header 11
+LED to Header 13

+### Humidity&temperature sensor
+connect ground to Header 6
+Vcc to Header 4
+signal to Header 7

 ## Test Code

 - the code for testing DHT22 was named as humidityandtemp.c